ActianCorp/zeenea-platform-docs/docs/zeenea-connector-powerbi-saas.md

 ## Installing the Plugin

-The Power BI SaaS plugin can be downloaded here: [Zeenea Connector Downloads](./zeenea-connectors-list.md) <font color="red">Need link for v2 plugin for the Connector Downloads page.</font>
+The Power BI SaaS plugin can be downloaded here: [Zeenea Connector Downloads](./zeenea-connectors-list.md)

 :::caution[ATTENTION]
 Updating the connector to version 1.7.0 from a previous version requires a data migration for the "Data process" type objects.
 Please contact customer service to assist you in this migration.

-<font color="red">Do you need to do this before updating to v2 if you haven't already done so for v1.7.0?</font>

 :::

 For more information on how to install a plugin, please refer to the following article: [Installing and Configuring Connectors as a Plugin](./zeenea-connectors-install-as-plugin.md).